johnmyamamoto/johnmyamamoto.github.io/essays/athletic-typescripting.md

 <html>
 <div>
  <p>
    I am quite new to Typescript.
 My experience is unique in that I actually took a month of the course I am taking right now, ICS 314 at UH Manoa last semester, but dropped out because of mental health reasons.
 So I have about a month's worth of ICS 314 Typescript/Javascript experience from this class and nothing before that.
 From what I have seen so far, Typescript is a great language.
 I think that it is not only an effective language for building the front-end side of web applications, but also very useful for backend, mobile app, and desktop development.
 Typescript can be used in a plethora of ways.
 There are a lot of frameworks for it such as React and Next.js, and it is very compatible with Javascript code, so developers don't have to make a huge leap from JS to TS, but can make a gradual transition over instead.
-The widesperead usage of Typescript makes it easy to find resources for it, and the type safety that it provides only improves Javascript code in my opinion.
+The widespread usage of Typescript makes it easy to find resources for it, and the type safety that it provides only improves Javascript code in my opinion.
  </p>
 </div>